 Article Overview: With schools across the globe closed due to the COVID-19 pandemic, and children forced to stay indoors, childhood obesity is rising.
 Read the article to know more.
 Read Article

-Most countries around the globe have implemented lockdowns to curb the spread of the new Coronavirus infection.
-With schools and colleges being shut down until further notice and children not allowed to step out of the house to play, this pandemic has negatively impacted their diet, physical activit...
+When the pandemic began, most countries around the globe had implemented lockdowns to curb the spread of the new Coronavirus infection.
+Schools and colleges were shut down without further notice, and children were not allowed to step out of the house to play.
+Even with the advent of vaccines, parent...
 Read Article

 Most Popular Articles